 Turnout reaches disparaging levels.
-Baker, Coakley grossly underperform.
+Baker, Coakley grossly underperforms.

-With the close of another September primary, there was one question that rested on the minds of many- candidate and voters alike- who participated: “where is everybody?”
-Poll-workers from elections past recall when lines of early voters were exactly that, when the workers didn’t outnumber the voters, and when rush hour was more than just a few soccer mom’s bringing their children in to use the bathrooms before game practice.
-Citizens are raised to believe in the old moniker of “one man, one vote”, but lately in modern day Massachusetts, you might find your vote to be worth somewhere closer to that of ten.
+With the close of another September primary, there was one question that rested on the minds of many- candidates and voters alike- who participated: “where is everybody?”
+Poll workers from elections past recall when lines of early voters were exactly that, when the workers didn’t outnumber the voters, and when rush hour was more than just a few soccer moms bringing their children in to use the bathrooms before game practice.
+Citizens are raised to believe in the old moniker of “one man, one vote”, but lately in modern-day Massachusetts, you might find your vote to be worth somewhere closer to that of ten.

 “I didn’t even know”